How did Council provide feedback on the reforms?

 - Working Group on Representation, Governance and Accountability of new Water Services Entities

-The Working Group on Representation, Governance and Accountability of new Water Services Entities made 47 recommendations in its working group report, 44 of which have been accepted by the government.
+The Working Group on Representation, Governance and Accountability of new Water Services Entities made 47 recommendations in its working group report, 44 of were accepted by the government at the time.

 A summary of the recommendations and the government’s response to each of them can be found here.